arunbarkhanda/NTIRE_2026_arun/README.md

 ## Overview

-This repository contains the inference code and pretrained models for our submission to the NTIRE 2026 Image Denoising Challenge (\u03c3 = 50).
+This repository contains the inference code and pretrained models for our submission to the NTIRE 2026 Image Denoising Challenge (noise level = 50).

 Our method uses a two-stage denoising framework:
 1. **Base Attention U-Net** for initial image denoising